psychiatric-genomics-consortium/sex-stratified-depression/README.md

 ### Step 1

-Step 1 is to examine your data to determine the proportion of contains second-degree relatives using the KING-robust kinship estimator in PLINK.
+Step 1 is to examine your data to determine the proportion of second-degree relatives in your data using the KING-robust kinship estimator in PLINK.
 This can be done using:

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/1_Relatedness.sh